Ducasse/Containers-OrderedMultiMap/README.md

 ## Example
-To have an overview of the features this datastructure provide, have a look at the following code snippet (extracted from a unit test:
+To have an overview of the features this datastructure provides, have a look at the following code.

 ```st
 CTOrderedMultiMapTest >> testAllAt [